From BR Bullpen

 In 2011, he hit .300/.357/.566 with 32 dingers, 80 runs and 101 RBI for the Springfield Cardinals.
 He was on the Texas League leaderboard in RBI (1st, 7 over Luis Jimenez), slugging (1st, .004 over Castellanos), homers (2nd, 1 behind Tim Wheeler), total bases (262, 38 behind Wheeler, 2nd), OPS (3rd behind Trout and Castellanos), extra-base hits (57, 4th), runs (tied for 6th with Mike Bianucci) and average (6th, between Jimmy Van Ostrand and Chris Swauger).
 He was named the league All-Star first baseman and Player of the Year.
 He also led Cards minor leaguers in homers (4 over Nick Stavinoha) and slugging and was second to Stavinoha in both RBI and runs.
 Baseball America listed him as the TL's #19 prospect, between Joe Wieland and J.D.
 Martinez.
 He then hit .250 with 4 homers and 19 RBI in 20 games for the Peoria Javelinas of the Arizona Fall League.

 He batted .329/.362/.624 with 18 homers in 67 games for the 2012 Memphis Redbirds.
 He also saw time in the majors.
 He singled off Chad Billingsley in his first MLB at-bat and took Chad Qualls deep for his first homer.
-He hit .244/.286/.384 with two homers in 86 at-bats for the 2012 Cardinals.
+He hit .244/.286/.384 with two homers in 86 at-bats for the Cardinals in 2-12.
 He missed time with injury and needed shoulder to remove bone chips in his elbow, ending his season early.

 Notable Achievements